 Evaluations (Including bilingual assessment) Formal testing with a child usually includes 3 office visits but requires 4 billed dates of service.
 The first office appointment is for parent interview and typically lasts 45 to 60 minutes.
 The second appointment is time set aside for formal testing with your child.
 This appointment may be a short as 1 hour or as long as 7 or 8 hours, depending on the type of assessment and the age of your child.
 Finally, we will schedule time when testing is complete and information is back from parent and teacher forms to discuss results, interpretation, diagnostic considerations, recommendations, and treatment planning for home and school.
 Testing is almost always completed in 1 day.
 Children who stay into the lunch window of 11:30 am or later will need to bring a packed lunch.
 Snacks and water are provided.
 Snacks are not always consistent with family dietary restrictions, so bringing special snacks for your child is encouraged if they are gluten, casein, dairy, sugar free, or keep kosher.

-Teacher/Educational Feedback Dr. Morrison would be happy to attend ARD meetings or provide individual teacher consultation when requested.
+Teacher/Educational Feedback All providers would be happy to attend ARD meetings.
+Dr. Morrison and Dr. Caldwell provide individual teacher consultation when requested.
 This time is not covered by your insurance provider and will be patient responsibility.

 Cognitive Rehabilitation Dr. Rodriguez-Rivera offers cognitive rehabilitation for children with acquired head injuries and neurological impairments.
 Services are rendered on a cash pay basis.